Rakhshan90/Blogster-Frontend/README.md

 - **Profanity Detection:** Blogster takes user experience and content quality seriously.
 To ensure a friendly and respectful environment, a profanity detection feature is implemented.
 This functionality automatically detects and flags any inappropriate language or offensive words in blog posts or comments, allowing administrators to take appropriate action.

+- **Password encryption:** User passwords are securely encrypted before they are stored in the database.
+This ensures that both regular users and even administrators don't have the ability to access or retrieve users' actual passwords.
+As a result, even if the database is compromised, the passwords will remain safe and secure.